grant-hollosi/Budgeting-App-Team-2131/README.md

 - Settings page that allows the user to log out, and will allow the user to view the liscence, view a help page, as well as change some other settings
 - Ui feedback for an incorrect password entered
 ### Bug Fixes
+- Users who refresh/exit the app will no longer be denied access as log as they originally logged in
+- Upload page can now be accessed from the admin dashboard
 ### Known Problems
 - "Unauthorized access" modal after clicking on admin dashboard as a regular user takes you back to the log in screen instead of the home screen
 ## Version 0.1.0